middyjs/middy/packages/http-cors/README.md

 </p>
 </div>

-This middleware sets CORS headers (`Access-Control-Allow-Origin`, `Access-Control-Allow-Headers`, `Access-Control-Allow-Credentials`), necessary for making cross-origin requests, to the response object.
+This middleware sets HTTP CORS headers (`Access-Control-Allow-Origin`, `Access-Control-Allow-Headers`, `Access-Control-Allow-Credentials`), necessary for making cross-origin requests, to the response object.

 Sets headers in `after` and `onError` phases.